-We are truly grateful to Prince Shyllon for his generous and ambitious contribution towards the implementation of this dream and to Pan-Atlantic University for supporting it from the onset.
-Thanks to Prince Shyllon, the YSMA is privileged to have one of the most comprehensive and diverse art collections in the country and to make it accessible to all visitors.
-We hope that YSMA will become a gateway to the Pan-Atlantic University and a visitors’ destination in Lagos.
+We are truly grateful to our grand donor, Prince Shyllon, for his generous and ambitious contribution towards the implementation of this dream, and to Pan-Atlantic University for supporting it from the onset.
+We thank all artists and collectors who have aided and contributed to our mission so far.
+For their efforts, the YSMA is privileged to have one of the most comprehensive and diverse art collections in the country and to make it accessible to all visitors.
+We hope that the YSMA will become a gateway to the Pan-Atlantic University and a visitors’ destination in Lagos.

-PAU offers a transformative educational experience and has the integral formation of the person and the advancement of responsible citizenship as her core mission.
-At YSMA we are committed to contribute to the achievement of this goal by offering PAU students, faculty, staff and visitors a valuable resource to develop a deep appreciation for the visual arts.
+PAU offers a transformative learning experience and has the integral formation of the person and the advancement of responsible citizenship as her core mission.
+At the YSMA, we are committed to contributing to the achievement of this goal by offering PAU students, faculty, staff and visitors a valuable resource to develop a deep appreciation for the visual arts.